-As mentioned above in Chapter 1, Question 6, abridged procedures are available for marketing authorizations for generic medicinal products (i.e. products that have the same qualitative and quantitative composition in active substances and the same pharmaceutical form as a specific authorised reference medicinal product, and whose bioequivalence with the reference medicinal product has been demonstrated by appropriate bioavailability studies).
+As mentioned above in Question 6 on Regulatory, Pricing and Reimbursement, abridged procedures are available for marketing authorizations for generic medicinal products (i.e. products that have the same qualitative and quantitative composition in active substances and the same pharmaceutical form as a specific authorised reference medicinal product, and whose bioequivalence with the reference medicinal product has been demonstrated by appropriate bioavailability studies).

 Pursuant to the rules on the abridged procedure, a generic applicants will not be required to provide the results of pre-clinical tests and clinical trials if it is possible to demonstrate that the medicinal product is a generic of a reference medicinal product that is or has been authorised for not less than eight years in a country of the EU/EEA.

 This means that a manufacturer of a generic medicinal product will not be able to obtain a marketing authorization on the basis of an abridged procedure until the reference medicinal product has been authorised in the EU/EEA for at least eight years.
 Essentially, the reference medicinal product’s data is protected during this eight year period.

 Furthermore, a generic medicinal product may not be placed on the market until ten years have passed from the initial authorization of the reference medicinal product.
 This rule confers a market exclusivity for the reference medicinal product of ten years from its authorization.

 7. Are there restrictions on the types of medicines or devices that can be granted patent and trademark protection?

 Please see Question 3 above on patentability requirements and patentable subject matters.